 In close collaboration with universities, research institutes and space agencies, Antwerp Space performs innovative research towards cutting-edge technologies, making use of state-of-the art equipment, algorithms and techniques.
 Furthermore, it is participating to most of the largest international space conferences and publishing papers and filing patents.
 A small selection of the current ongoing innovation projects is presented below.

-Radio Frequency Interference
+Radio Frequency Interference Mitigation Technology

 The On-board Spectrum Monitoring (OBSM) project provides a commercially viable in-orbit tool to characterize the incoming Radio Frequency spectrum and to detect anomalies.
 Our design delivers an improved detection performance over existing ground-based systems, having features that allow highly effective resolution of the interference problems experienced by satellite operators.

 The verification campaign of the DVB Carrier-Identifier-detection (DVB-CIDD) and demodulation project provides an in-orbit tool to detect and demodulate all carrier identifiers (Carrier IDs) that are present in the incoming spectrum.
 Its purpose is to identify the culprit for possible interferences.
 Having this knowledge, the satellite operators can immediately intervene and urge the offender to correct his malfunction, minimizing the cost of the disturbance.